Dewb/monome-rack/README.md

 ### What's next?

-See the [release plan](https://github.com/users/Dewb/projects/1) for the current thinking.
+See the [release plan](https://github.com/users/Dewb/projects/1) for the current thinking, but no promises.

 ## License